-(b) Application Filing

-Applications for street name changes must be submitted to the Community Development and Services Director.

-(c) Community Development and Services Director's Review and Decision

-The Community Development and Services Director must review each proposed street name change in light of the approval criteria of this subsection.
+- b.
+Application Filing.
+Applications for address number changes must be submitted to the Community Development and Services Director. - c.
+Community Development and Services Director's Review and Discretion.
+The Community Development and Services Director must review each proposed address number change based on the approval criteria of this subsection.
 Upon completion of the review, the Community Development and Services Director must prepare a letter of decision for the applicant.

-(d) Approval Criteria
+d.
+Approval Criteria.